Drabble/TWEB-Labo2-Poll/README.md

 SET MONGODB_URI="mongodb://example:example@ds053312.mongolab.com:53312/database"
 ```

 From there you can clone this repo on your local machine and navigate to the root folder.
-Where you have to install grunt and the project dependencies:
+Where you have to install grunt and the project dependencies (npm and bower):

 ```
 npm install -g grunt
 npm install
+bower install
 ```

 Finally you can start the project on localhost port 5000 with the following command: